Bob Craig (rugby): Rugby league career

 John Rosewell all debuted for the Kangaroos in the first ever Test against New Zealand, he also represented Australasia.

 Craig played in both rugby league Tests against Great Britain in Australia in 1910 and was selected on the 1911–12 Kangaroo tour of Great Britain.
 He played 31 tour matches and scored 7 tries.
 He played at second row in all three victorious Tests of the tour.
 He is listed on the Australian Players Register as Kangaroo No.64.

 He returned to representative honors in 1914 playing two Tests when Australia hosted the Great Britain tourists.
-All up Craig played in seven rugby league Tests and thirty-five times for Australia.
+All up, Craig played in seven rugby league Tests and thirty-five times for Australia.

 Post football

-Craig was secretary of the Balmain Tigers between 1919–1922 and was also a delegate to the NSWRFL in 1923–1924.
-For a period he served as a state selector.
+Craig was secretary of the Balmain Tigers between 1919 and 1922 and was also a delegate to the NSWRFL in 1923–1924.
+For a period, he served as a state selector.
 He spent some years in Inverell, New South Wales as a publican at the Royal Hotel.

-In the financial crises of the 1930s he suffered losses and saw a bleak future ahead.
-He committed suicide, hanging himself at a hospital in Leichhardt after being mentally ill for some time.
+In the financial crises of the 1930s, he suffered losses and saw a bleak future ahead.
+He died by suicide by hanging himself at a hospital in Leichhardt after being mentally ill for some time.
 Bob Craig was privately cremated at Rookwood.
-He was survived by his wife Eleanor, and three children.
+He was survived by his wife, Eleanor, and three children.